Ted Whitten: 1954: Premiership glory

 After finally breaking their finals hoodoo the previous year, Footscray looked primed and ready to challenge for the VFL Premiership in 1954.

 He was a key member of Footscray's 1954 VFL Premiership victory, the club's only premiership until 2016.

 1955–56: Post-Premiership decline

 After their magnificent Grand Final victory, many expected Footscray to become a powerhouse of Victorian football.
-But the club faded away, even though Whitten continued to excel.
+However, the club faded away even though Whitten continued to excel.

 1957–60: Elevated to captain-coach

 With superb all-round skills, Whitten had the extraordinary talent of being able to kick equally well with his right and left foot.
 On one occasion, playing against Richmond at Footscray, in the mid-1960s, he broke out of the ruck, to the left, from a centre bounce, ran two paces to balance himself, and kicked a left-foot torpedo kick for a goal.
 The ball was returned to the centre, bounced, and Whitten burst out of the pack, to the right, ran three paces and kicked a right-foot torpedo kick for a goal.